Is there anything more annoying than beard dandruff?

 Well, not Salmon, but certainly Aloe Vera and definitely tea tree oil.

-It could be simpler and more convenient to look for beard oil that is loaded up with one or more ingredients designed to sooth the skin.
+It could be simpler and more convenient to look for a beard oil that is loaded up with one or more ingredients designed to soothe dry skin beard.

-That way you get all the skin soothing (and dandruff fighting) properties of the beard oil along with the benefits of all the other ingredients.
+That way you get all the skin-soothing (and dandruff fighting) properties of the beard oil along with the benefits of all the other ingredients to moisturize the skin under the beard.

 And you won’t smell like fish.

-There you go, everything you need to tackle you beard dandruff problem.
+There you go, everything you need to learn about how to get rid of beard dandruff problems.

 You know where it comes from and what causes it.